Medical Alert Dogs

 Our Service Dogs are trained to ADA standards.
 This means that when our dogs are ready to be placed with someone, they have the ability to work in all sorts of public settings, pass the AKC Urban Canine Good Citizen Test and the equivalent of the ADI Public Access Test.
-They are comfortable and safe to around people and can cope with changes in the environment.
+They are comfortable and safe around people and can cope with changes in the environment.
 We certify that they have received the training required for service dogs.

 Sometimes, as the dogs progress through our training program, we notice certain behaviors that don't fully comply with the ADA standards.
 Working in public settings is testing for most dogs, and some will be a little too anxious to be placed as Service Dogs with full public access.
 Those dogs have nonetheless received months of training and have completed our scent-training program.

-Why consider a Medical Alert Pet Dog?
+in-home Medical Alert Dog?

 As with our Service Dogs, you will receive all the coaching you will need to develop a lasting partnership with your dog.